jmenter/JAMValidatingTextField/README.md

 It extends the basic UITextField to have three different validation states; valid, invalid, and indeterminate.
 Validation is applied by either setting a built-in validation type (email, URL, phone, or zip code) or by assigning a validation block, an NSRegularExpression, or good old delegate.

 The visual feedback by default shows an indeterminate text field with a gray outline and gray dash.
 An invalid text field has a red outline and red X, and a valid text field has a green outline and green checkmark.
-Empty text fields are considered "indeterminate" unless you set isRequired to YES.
+Empty text fields are considered "indeterminate" unless isRequired is set to YES.

 ![example image](https://raw.githubusercontent.com/jmenter/JAMValidatingTextField/master/example.png "JAMValidatingTextField Example Image")